OpenGeoscience/geojs/docs/developers.rst

 Geojs testing frameworks
 ========================

-Geojs employs three different frameworks for unit testing.
+Geojs employs several different frameworks for unit testing.
 These frameworks have been designed to make it easy for developers to add more tests as new features are added to the api.